30 Nov

 GDPR and ERP: risks and challenges

 The uncertainty is great.
-With the new General Data Protection Regulation (GDPR), every company faces additional challenges.
-An overview of the content...
+The new General Data Protection Regulation (GDPR) poses additional challenges for every company.
+An overview of the contents ...

 SAP Business One Authorizations